Data lab | Numbers speak volumes: America's unique struggle with gun violence

 US gun killings compared with other countries

-Data from the CDC shows that homicides accounted for 19,384 deaths in 2020 or 43% of all deaths.
-The statistic indicates a 75% rise over the previous ten years and a 34% increase from 2019.
+Data from the CDC shows that homicides accounted for 19,384 deaths in 2020 or 43 per cent of all deaths.
+The statistic indicates a 75 per cent rise over the previous ten years and a 34 per cent increase from 2019.
 The statistics show that in the US, a firearm claims close to 53 lives per day.
-The research also reveals that 79% of homicides were committed using firearms.
+The research also reveals that 79 per cent of homicides were committed using firearms.

 In the infographic: Global comparison of gun-related killings as a % of all homicides (Source: CDC)